 The University of Minnesota neurosurgery program uses four training sites to broaden your exposure to a wide variety of patients with a full span of neurosurgical disorders.
 The sites include:

-University of Minnesota Medical Center, a major hospital affiliate of the neurosurgical residency training program, provides a significant portion of the program with clinical education experience for medical students, residents, and fellows.
+M Health Fairview Medical Center, a major hospital affiliate of the neurosurgical residency training program, provides a significant portion of the program with clinical education experience for medical students, residents, and fellows.
 There are currently four full-time and two affiliated clinical faculty.
-In addition, we have one full-time PhD faculty within the Department of Neurosurgery.
-Affiliation with Otolaryngology and Ophthalmology, joint ventures with basic scientists in Oncology in the Cancer Center and the Oralfacialmaxillary Departments, broaden your scope of neurosurgical exposure.
+In addition, we have one full-time PhD faculty member within the Department of Neurosurgery.
+Affiliation with Otolaryngology and Ophthalmology, joint ventures with basic scientists in oncology in the Masonic Cancer Center and the Oralfacialmaxillary Departments, broaden your scope of neurosurgical exposure.

-Hennepin County Medical Center is a Level 1 trauma center with strong affiliations with the University of Minnesota.
-It has an emergency medicine residency and gives you exposure to a full range of cranial and spinal trauma cases.
+Hennepin Healthcare is an integrated system of clinics, from primary and specialty care to home care and hospice, rehabilitation, and trauma.
+It contains a Level 1 trauma center with strong affiliations with the University of Minnesota.
+Hennepin Healthcare has an emergency medicine residency and gives you exposure to a full range of cranial and spinal trauma cases.
 Because it serves patients with diverse backgrounds, you are exposed to a wide variety of neurosurgical disorders.

 The Veteran’s Affairs system has always been an integral part of resident education.
 It serves a population particularly susceptible to specific diseases whose pathology and treatment are crucial to your development.
 Inpatient service is provided by the University of Minnesota Department of Neurosurgery staff.
 Outpatient service is overseen by Dr. Walter Bailey.
 Two physician's assistants and a dedicated neurosurgery nurse complete the neurosurgery team.

-The University of Minnesota Masonic Children's Hospital, located on the West Bank of the Mississippi River, provides resident exposure to a wide variety of pediatric neurosurgical problems.
-During this six-month rotation, working closely with three neurosurgeons and a nurse practitioner, the resident gains experience with all aspects of pediatric neurosurgery including pediatric brain tumors, hydrocephalus, congenital malformations, and trauma.
-Pediatric neurosurgeons at Children's participate in several multi-specialty teams including neuro-oncology and craniofacial clinics.
+The M Health Fairview University of Minnesota Masonic Children's Hospital, located on the West Bank of the Mississippi River, provides resident exposure to a wide variety of pediatric neurosurgical problems.
+During this six-month rotation, working closely with three neurosurgeons and two nurse practitioners, the resident gains experience with all aspects of pediatric neurosurgery including brain tumors, hydrocephalus, congenital malformations, and trauma.
+Pediatric neurosurgeons at Children's participate in several multi-specialty teams including neuro-oncology and craniofacial.

 Collaborative and Interdisciplinary